consag/devops-informatica-tools/README.md

 # CI-CD Pipeline components for Informatica projects

 ## Dependencies
-* Crypto module for password encryption pip install pycryptodome
+* Crypto module for password encryption.
+Depending on the method you want to use, you need to install one of the following packages: pip install pycryptodome pip install cryptography
 * setuptools for upload and download of Nexus artifacts pip install setuptools